Exabyte-io/documentation/docs/materials-designer/header-menu/help.md

 # Help Menu

-In case of having any questions on manipulating and operating the Materials Designer, that are not covered in the present documentation, use the `Help` menu highlighted in the figure below:
+In case of having any questions on manipulating and operating the Materials Designer, that are not covered in the present documentation, use the `Help` menu highlighted in the figure below.

 <img src="/images/help-menu.png"/>